mmk95/Project-for-cheap-shopping/README.md

 ## Technologies Used

 - **Webscraper: Selenium**: Selenium is a popular automation tool used for browsing websites and collecting data.
-We use this tool to gather product data from different store websites.
+We use this tool to gather product data from Arfigyelo website.
 - **Transformation: Pandas**: Pandas is a Python library used for data manipulation and analysis.
 We use this tool to format and transform the collected data to make it easily processable and comprehensible.
 - **Data Orchestrator: Airflow**: Apache Airflow is a platform used for automating and scheduling workflows.
 We use this tool to schedule and coordinate the data collection, transformation, and analysis processes.
 - **Database: MySQL**: MySQL is an open-source relational database management system used for storing and managing data.
 This ensures reliable data storage and fast querying.